Selling Your Timber Without Regrets

 While logging companies are rarely interested in urban timber (a.k.a. yard trees), there are strong reasons for this stance.
 Urban trees are often low in quality and very prone to containing foreign objects.
 Further, the cost of their removal is prohibitive unless there is a fairly significant number of them.
 Read more »

-Stumpage Bids vs Cutting on the Shares
+Stumpage Bids vs Cutting Timber on the Shares

 There are two primary methods to conduct a timber harvest—buying on the stump and cutting on the shares.
 While there are pros and cons to each method, it is essential to understand the differences in order to make an informed decision on selling your standing timber.
 Read more »

-What Makes a Tree Veneer Quality
+What Makes A Tree Veneer Quality

 If you have a mature stand of timber, there is a good chance that many of your trees may in fact be of veneer quality.
 While no harvest will exceed more than about 15% veneer, there are a number of easy ways for you to check the quality of your trees.
 Read more »